Are Solar Panel Grants and Free Solar Available in 2021?

-From September 2020 you can apply for a Green Homes Grant from the government to cover two-thirds of the cost (up to £5,000) of installing solar thermal panels on your home.
+As of September 2020 you can apply for a Green Homes Grant from the government to cover two-thirds of the cost (up to £5,000) of installing solar thermal panels on your home.
 For the lowest-income households, the grants will be up to £10,000 and in some cases will cover the entire of cost of installation.
-The grants will be available until March 2021.
+The grants will be available until 31st March 2022.

 Find out more about Green Homes Grants for solar thermal here.

 Until March 2021, you can also receive payments for having solar thermal panels installed on your home via the Renewable Heat Incentive.

 Are Solar Panel PV Grants Available in 2021?